miso-lims/miso-lims/docs/user_manual/boxes.md

 section: 15
 ---

+A Box represents a physical box or plate and can be used to track where an item is stored.
+There are several important box properties:
+  * Box size: the number of rows and columns in the box.
+    * The `scannable` property of a box is also stored in the box size.
+A box is scannable if it can be read by a bulk barcode scanner.
+    * New box sizes must be added by MISO administrators.
+  * Box use: what the box items will be used for.
+Values can include "DNA", "RNA", "Library", "Slide", "Sequencing", "Storage", and more.
+    * The [Boxes List](#boxes-list) page contains separate tabs for each box use.
+    * New box uses must be added by MISO administrators.
+  * Location: a user-provided description of where the box is kept.
+  * Freezer location: boxes can be stored in [freezers](freezers_and_rooms.html) in order to precisely track their locations.

 {% assign sub = 1 %}
 {% include userman-heading.md section=page.section sub=sub title="Boxes List" %}

 To get to the Boxes list page, click "Boxes" in the Tracking list in the menu on the left side of the screen.
-The list page has different tabs for each Box Use in MISO, and boxes can be found under their Box Use tab.
-Each box will only be listed under one Box Use tab, and searching for a box only searches the current tab.
-The toolbar at the top of each tab includes many controls for working with boxes.
+Boxes are categorized by tabs, with one tab for each box use.
+Each box will only be listed under one box use tab, and searching for a box only searches the current tab.
+The toolbar at the top of each table includes many controls for working with boxes.

 {% assign sub = sub | plus: 1 %}
 {% include userman-heading.md section=page.section sub=sub title="Creating Boxes" %}